jstedfast/MailKit/README.md

 API documentation can be found at [http://www.mimekit.net/docs](http://www.mimekit.net/docs).

 A copy of the XML-formatted API reference documentation is also included in the NuGet package.

+## .NET Foundation

+MailKit is a [.NET Foundation](https://www.dotnetfoundation.org/projects) project.

+This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
+For more information, see the [.NET Foundation Code of Conduct](http://www.dotnetfoundation.org/code-of-conduct).

+General .NET OSS discussions: [.NET Foundation forums](https://forums.dotnetfoundation.org)